 Where dispensaries really stretch margins and make concrete gains is with operational efficiencies and smart, compliant workflows.
 California has a unique set of cannabis regulations, and not all software is built with workflows to make it easy to meet all of California's unique state and local requirements.

-Here are 3 reasons why dispensaries who cobble together four or five different software services to power just their dispensaries operations (POS, delivery, loyalty program, text marketing, etc) are unfortunately not running as an efficient cannabis retail operation as possible:
+Here are 3 reasons why dispensaries that cobble together four or five different software services to power their dispensary operations (POS, delivery, loyalty program, text marketing, eCommerce, etc) are unfortunately not running as an efficient cannabis retail operation as possible:

 1. Loss of Valuable Customer & Sales Data

 If you require three or four different software subscriptions each month to run your dispensary marketing and sales, it's likely that a couple of the platforms don't work together, and data may be getting lost or corrupted as it moves from one system to another.
 Your dispensary data is extremely valuable to help you understand who your customers are, what they're buying, when and where, and if you can't easily find this information (and more importantly, trust the data), your business is operating below its true revenue potential.
 Further, you should be able to put that historic data to work to send targeted marketing to your customers with deals and offers tailored to their shopping patterns and preferences for the greatest ROI.

 Some cannabis POS systems have the proper guardrails in place to keep you 100% compliant in the state you operate in; others will let you oversell and go into negative inventory.
 In California, you are required to keep your inventory variance below 3%; if you are consistently reporting inaccurate data (or worse, not reporting data at all) you are putting your hard-earned license at risk by remaining out of compliance.

 If you discover one of these Metrc red flags, it's likely you will then need to hire cannabis consultants and/or lawyers to clean up data inaccuracies and discrepancies.